 Gorges Lodge is built on the edge of the Batoka Gorge 10km downstream from Victoria Falls and has arguably the most spectacular views in ...
 Read More

-Ilala Lodge Boutique Lodge is situated in Victoria Falls town and is actually the closest hotel to Victoria Falls.
+Ilala Lodge Hotel is the closest hotel to Victoria Falls and is in close proximity to the Zambezi National Park.
 A secluded setting overlooking ...
 Read More

 Imbabala Zambezi Safari Lodge is situated on a riverine fringe of the mighty Zambezi River some 80km west of Victoria Falls, close to the banks ...
 Read More